CatherineYCChen/ICME_Computing_Refresher_2025/syllabus.md

 A list of topics is as follows:

-* Introduction to Stanford Computing
+* Computing at Stanford
-  * Stanford Wi-Fi
+  * Stanford wi-fi, two-factor authentication, and virtual private network (VPN)
+  * Software liscening and printing on campus
   * Connecting to Stanford computing clusters
   * Accessing programs on the cluster
+  * Other resources
 * Linux and Bash scripting
   * Navigating the Linux environment
   * SLURM job submission